 The most common of these workflows is to move forward with the building and maintaining of websites.
-This will mean that you’ll be working on tasks that involve either the front or back end of a website – or both – so that brands and organisations can continue to offer their services in a virtual space as well as the real world.
+This will mean that you’ll be working on tasks that involve either the front or back end of a website – or both – so that brands and organizations can continue to offer their services in a virtual space as well as the real world.

-On top of this, there’s a large bug fixing and troubleshooting aspect to web development as well, which means you’ll be on the hook when it comes to finding out what errors have occurred on a website and why.
+On top of this, there’s a large bug-fixing and troubleshooting aspect to web development as well, which means you’ll be on the hook when it comes to finding out what errors have occurred on a website and why.

 In all, it’s your job to build websites and keep things running smoothly.